JAORMX/JAORMX.github.io/_posts/2016-10-05-testing-out-the-tls-everywhere-patches-for-tripleo.markdown

 {% endhighlight %}

 And we're set!
-Now we can authenticate byu using the keytab to get a kerberos
+Now we can authenticate by using the keytab to get a kerberos
 ticket:

 {% highlight bash %}